matthew20103/n8n-nodes-prismaairs/README.md

 To use this node, you need to authenticate with Prisma AIRS.
 You'll need:

 1. A Prisma AIRS account, from [Strata Cloud Manager](https://stratacloudmanager.paloaltonetworks.com/).
-2. API credentials from your Prisma AIRS project settings: API key.
+2. Follow this document to get your API Key and API security profile.
+[Prisma AIRS Admin Guide](https://docs.paloaltonetworks.com/ai-runtime-security/administration/prevent-network-security-threats/airs-apirs-manage-api-keys-profile-apps)

 ## Development